 Blog

 What does effective design and testability of user stories look like?
-Clearly defined acceptance criteria that cover both functional and non-functional aspects are of great importance.
-Exploratory tests are important as they allow flexibility in the testing process and promote a deep understanding of the system.
-Systematic test methods are important for more complex and riskier user stories.
-In addition, targeted documentation and the use of model-based testing are efficient practices in agile software development.
+Clearly defined acceptance criteria that cover both functional and non-functional aspects are the right basis.
+Interaction with exploratory testing is essential, as it enables flexibility in the test process and promotes a deep understanding of the system.
+Systematic test methods are then required for more complex and riskier user stories.
+Together, they contribute to greater understanding within the team.

-Dr. Christian Brandes is the Head of Test&QA at isento GmbH and supports teams as a coach and consultant in software testing, quality assurance and agile processes.
-As an ISTQB®-certified test specialist with extensive experience in various IT projects, his focus is on test process improvement and testability of requirements.
+Dr. Christian Brandes is the Head of Test&QA at isento GmbH and supports teams in software testing, quality assurance and agile processes as a coach and consultant.
+As an ISTQB-certified test specialist with extensive experience in various IT projects, his focus is on test process improvement and testability of requirements.
 In addition to his work as a trainer and university lecturer, he is also an active speaker at specialist conferences, writes publications and produces podcasts and videos.

 Testing user stories effectively: Success strategies in requirements engineering